Canon 400D vs Olympus E-M1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 400D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 400D and the Olympus E-M1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.